-SMIDs: Unique identifiers for biogenic small molecules in C. elegans
+SMIDs: Unique identifiers for biogenic small molecules in C. elegans.

-1. The issueBiogenic small molecules/secondary metabolites are referred to by a plethora of names and abbreviations.
+1. The issueSmall molecules/secondary metabolites are referred to by a plethora of names and abbreviations.
 Some compounds are referred to by more than 10 different names, and in certain cases different compounds are referred to by the same name.
 Significantly, there is no established system for naming newly identified metabolites that would permit database searching for small molecule metabolites in the same manner as for genes.

 Example I highlights the large number of acceptable names for a signaling molecule recently identified from C. elegans.